-Goal: To expand access and resources to quality & culturally relevant maternal health services through policy, research, and organizing while amplifying the voices and experiences of Black women and birthing people.
+Our goal is to expand access and resources to quality and culturally relevant maternal health services through policy, research, and organizing while amplifying the voices and experiences of Black women and birthing people.

 Nebraska Black Maternal Health Coalition